RayHightower/RayHightower.com/_posts/2016-04-11-observation-and-data-representation.markdown

 <img src="/images/snake_case_calcs.png" style="margin-left:15px;margin-right:15px;" width="400" align="center" alt="snake_case calculations with combinatorics" title="snake_case calculations with combinatorics">

-Any algorithm or technique we use should give us the same result: `184,756` paths that fit the constraints of the challenge.
+Any correct algorithm will give us the same result: `184,756` paths that fit the constraints of the challenge.

 ### Brute Force Solution in Ruby

 A brute force solution will solve the problem by looking at every possible combination of bits, one by one.
-No problem for a small dataset like the 2x2 example.
-But as the dataset grows, performance can suffer.
+Easy for a small dataset like the 2x2 example.
+But for larger datasets, a brute force algorithm will consume more time.

-Still, sometimes brute force is fun!
+Of course, brute force can be fun!
 Here's Jack's brute force solution in Ruby.

 ~~~ ruby